ONSdigital/application-profile/code-lists.md

 | ----------- | ----------- | ------------ |
 | month       | 2020-01     | January-2020 |

 For monthly data that is from a calendar period we require the `period_type` to be month.
 In the `period_code` we require the year followed by the specified digit of the month.
-The `period_label` column is more human readble hence why it is showing the month's full name and the year.
+The `period_label` column is more human readable hence why it is showing the month's full name and the year.

 | period_type | period_code | period_label |
 | ----------- | ----------- | ------------ |